 What Is a Dental Bridge?

 A dental bridge is a replacement for one or more missing teeth.
 Sometimes called a fixed partial denture by dentists, a dental bridge is typically defined by two main characteristics.
 First, a dental bridge is fixed.
 It’s bonded or screwed in place so it can function properly for biting, chewing, and speaking.
 This also means that it’s always in place when you smile.
-Second, a dental bridge replaces some number of teeth, but not a full arch of teeth.
+Second, a dental bridge replaces some number of teeth, but not a full arch of teeth—making it different from All-on-X or full-arch implant restorations, which are designed to replace an entire row of teeth.

-There are two main types of dental bridges in use today: tooth-supported and implant-supported bridges.
+At our Torrance dental office, we offer two main types of dental bridges: tooth-supported and implant-supported bridges.
 A tooth-supported dental bridge uses one or more natural teeth to support one or more replacement teeth, called pontics.
-A pontic only replaces the visible portion of the tooth–it has no root.
+A pontic only replaces the visible portion of the tooth—it has no root.
 Usually, this type of bridge uses dental crowns that go over the natural teeth for support.
-In the past, dentists made this type of bridge in numerous combinations to use large numbers of natural teeth to support large numbers of replacement teeth.
-Now, with dental implants offering a better tooth replacement option, we typically use a dental bridge that is one pontic supported by two natural teeth.
+While this approach works well for limited tooth loss, patients missing many teeth may be better candidates for full-arch implant restorations such as All-on-X.

 An implant-supported bridge uses two or more dental implants to support two or more replacement teeth.
-An implant-supported bridge has an implant-supported dental crown on either end and in between there may be one or more pontics.
-Sometimes a large implant-supported bridge may have additional crowns in the middle supported by dental implants for greater stability.
+An implant-supported bridge has an implant-supported dental crown on either end, with one or more pontics in between.
+In some cases, larger implant-supported bridges begin to resemble full-arch implant restorations, using multiple implants across the jaw to increase strength and stability—similar in concept to All-on-X treatment.

-Properly designed, placed, and maintained, we expect most dental bridges to last 10-15 years, and some can last much longer.
+Properly designed, placed, and maintained, we expect most dental bridges to last 10–15 years, and some can last much longer at our Torrance dental office.
+All-on-X and full-arch implant restorations, when properly maintained, are also designed for long-term durability and function.

 Tooth-Supported Dental Bridges vs. Dental Implants